What is HIPAA?

 - A stock photo of a dog wearing a scrub top and a stethoscope.

-The correct answers are B and E. The other answers include PHI and are potential HIPAA violations.
+The other answers include PHI and are potential HIPAA violations.

 Thanks for watching and happy studying!